Shanghaiing

 Shanghaiing or crimping is the practice of kidnapping people to serve as sailors by coercive techniques such as trickery, intimidation, or violence.
 Those engaged in this form of kidnapping were known as crimps.
-The related term press gang refers specifically to impressment practices in Great Britain's Royal Navy.
+The related term press gang refers specifically to impressment practices in the United Kingdom's Royal Navy.

 Etymology

 The verb "shanghai" joined the lexicon with "crimping" and "sailor thieves" in the 1850s, possibly because Shanghai was a common destination of the ships with abducted crews.
-The term has since expanded to mean "kidnapped" or "induced to do something by means of fraud or coercion."
+The term has since expanded to mean "kidnapped" or "induced to do something by means of fraud or coercion".